 The TPNW’s adherence rate is on average the same as for other treaties on weapons of mass destruction (WMD).
-At 25 months, the TPNW had, by a close margin, the second fastest speed of adherence of all the WMD treaties – although significantly slower than for the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).
+On 1 February 2020 - almost 29 months after it opened for signature on 20 September 2017 - the TPNW had, by a close margin, the second fastest speed of adherence of all the WMD treaties – although significantly slower than for the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).

-Just after two years since the TPNW opened for signature, a total of 32 states had adhered to the Treaty.
-Thirty-one states had signed and ratified as of 1 October 2019, and one state – the Cook Islands – had acceded.
-To trigger entry into force, the TPNW needs 18 more states to adhere to the Treaty by means of ratification or accession.
+On 1 February 2020, a total of 35 states had adhered to the Treaty.
+Thirty-four states had signed and ratified, and one state – the Cook Islands – had acceded.
+To trigger entry into force, the TPNW needs 15 more states to adhere to the Treaty by means of ratification or accession.

 This progress is taking place despite the fact that the TPNW is the only treaty in this list whose negotiation and entry into force has been actively opposed by permanent members of the UN Security Council and some of their allies.